Principles of operator algebras: 5d. Quantum spaces

 \section{5d.
 Quantum spaces}

 Let us end this preliminary chapter on operator algebras with some philosophy, a bit a la Heisenberg.
-In relation with our previous ``quantum space'' goals, Theorem 5.18 is something very interesting, philosophically speaking, suggesting us to formulate:
+In relation with general ``quantum space'' goals, Theorem 5.18 is something very interesting, philosophically speaking, suggesting us to formulate:

 \begin{definition} Given a von Neumann algebra $A\subset B(H)$, we write

 and call $X$ a quantum measured space. \end{definition}

 As an example here, for the simplest noncommutative von Neumann algebra that we know, namely the usual matrix algebra $A=M_N(\mathbb C)$, the formula that we want to write is as follows, with $M_N$ being a certain mysterious quantum space: